Serenity Retreat, Greece

 Please note - it's impossible to get all the trips done, be massaged to within an inch of your life, do all your relaxing AND do a course in a week.
 Best you come for two ....

-2017 will be our eighth season in Nikiana and 43% of our guests in 2016 were returners.
+2020 will be our eleventh season in Nikiana and 58% of our guests in 2019 were returners.
 The friendliness of the locals is definitely one of the attractions.
 The gorgeous views, the fabulous food and the fact that the place is small enough not to get lost but big enough to wander off for a bit also seem to be factors.

-Nikiana has crystal clear waters, great sunbathing, some affordable restaurants and a great feel about it.
+Nikiana has crystal clear waters, great sunbathing, affordable food and a great feel about it.
 We'd really love you to come and see for yourselves.

 We know that booking your holiday is a big decision and probably one of the most expensive purchases you'll make this year, so we're doing our best to make our Nikiana holidays as simple (and affordable) as possible.
 We'll provide the framework, you can add the bits that appeal to you.